• DIY/Home

 What Are the Effects of Anxiety on The Body?

 We’ve defined anxiety, anxiety symptoms, and long-term effects, below.
 We also discuss anxiety disorders to help you understand what causes them.
-Finally, we discuss how to seek treatment if you are suffering from anxiety.
+Finally, we discuss how to seek treatment if you are suffering from anxiety and sometimes, loneliness.

 What is anxiety?